Seerden/mana/README.md

 Project built for personal use, but also as portfolio project.

 ## Stack
-- Frontend: React
+- Frontend: React (bootstrapped with @facebook/create-react-app)
+- Backend: Node
-- Backend: Node, Express
+  - API Routing through Express
-- Storage/Database: MongoDB (Mongoose)
+- Database: MongoDB (Mongoose) hosted on http://cloud.mongodb.com/

 ### Tech
 - JWT for frontend authentication, combined with Passport on the backend to protect API/DB calls.